junxit/us-congress-bills-115/metadata.md

 - 2017-05-17 — Committee on Environment and Public Works.
 Reported by Senator Barrasso with an amendment in the nature of a substitute.
 With written report No. 115-73.
 - 2017-05-17 — Committee on Environment and Public Works.
 Reported by Senator Barrasso with an amendment in the nature of a substitute.
 With written report No. 115-73.
 - 2017-05-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 91.
+- 2017-06-08 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S3375-3380; text of amendment in the nature of a substitute: CR S3375-3380)
+- 2017-06-08 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S3375-3380; text of amendment in the nature of a substitute: CR S3375-3380)